- 2 files (PDF report, Excel file)

-Qatar Petroleum is the national company in charge of the development of the oil and gas sector.
-In 2021, it has changed its name to Qatar Energy (QE), to bring forth its strategy to switch towards energy efficiency and technologies such as CCS.
+Qatar Energy (QE, previously, Qatar Petroleum) is the national company in charge of the development of the oil and gas sector.
+In 2021, it has changed its name to bring forth its strategy to switch towards energy efficiency and technologies such as CCS.
 Upstream to downstream activities are wholly managed by QE and its subsidiaries.

-Significant subsidy cuts took place in 2017, leading to increases in electricity tariffs, especially for industry: prices were almost 80% higher for industry in 2019 than in 2015 (US$3.6c/kWh) and 30% higher for households compared to 2016 (US$3c/kWh).
-A new rise for households occurred in 2020 (+18%) and residential prices are 60% higher than in 2016, largely in line with industry.
+Significant subsidy cuts took place in 2017, leading to increases in electricity tariffs, especially for industry: prices were almost 80% higher for industry in 2021 than in 2015 (US$3.6c/kWh) and 60% higher for households compared to 2015 (US$3.6c/kWh).
+Prices have remained constant for industry since 2017 and increased by 18% in 2020 for the residential sector.

 Issues & Prospects